Why It Matters

 By the Numbers

-90 minutes — Total length of Wednesday night’s debate, with 60 minutes televised and 30 minutes available online.
+The debate ran 90 minutes total, with one hour televised and an additional 30 minutes available online.

 Zoom Out